Skip to content

 A man pours maple sap from a collection bucket into a cooler while two children watch

 A little too old for the Teen Leaders program?
-Humber Arboretum staff have developed a version of LYNX designed for adult learners and partnering with City Wide Training at Humber College to offer this series of workshops.
+Humber Arboretum staff have developed a version of LYNX designed for adult learners and partnering with City Wide Training at Humber College to offer this series of half-day workshops.
 These sessions are ideal for teachers, ECEs, and informal educators, and even for parents who want to enhance time spent outside as a family.

 Visit the City Wide Training Professional Learning website to check for upcoming sessions of: